suspend0/hullabaloo-darren/cpp/ipc/README.md

 the trait `std::is_trivially_copyable`, and it uses a `thread_local` instance to store strings.

-The use cases for this are pretty resricted, but if your client and server are tightly coupled and you don't want a code generation step in your build or a dpendency on an external library, then this can be a reasonable solution.
+The use cases for this are pretty restricted, but if your client and server are tightly coupled and you don't want a code generation step in your build or a dependency on an external library, then this can be a reasonable solution.

 The code uses template meta programming to select a